 If only trees could talk!
-If they could, Wedgwood’s trees might tell tales of life in the neighborhood nearly 100 years ago.
+If they could, Wedgwood’s trees might tell tales of life in the neighborhood in the past one hundred years or more.

 Bigleaf maples are distinguished by their giant leaves, sometimes twelve inches across, and by their massive limbs.
 A bigleaf maple, planted in an open space where it doesn’t have to stretch upward in competition with other trees for sunshine, will have low, wide-spreading limbs.
-It is this characteristic which indicates that the tree at 3158 NE 81st Street may have been planted in a clearing next to the log cabin home of one of the first Wedgwood residents.
+It is this characteristic which indicates that the tree at 3158 NE 81st Street may have been planted in a clearing next to the log cabin home of one very early Wedgwood resident.

-Our Lady of the Lake Catholic Church archives & history info: http://ollseattle.org
+Our Lady of the Lake Catholic Church, Seattle, archives & history info.

 Seattle University: A Century of Jesuit Education.
 Walt Crowley, 1991.